afinoblakeb/afino-app/docs/guidelines/ai_collaboration.md

 3. **Test Creation**: Request tests for the feature before implementation
 4. **Implementation**: Ask for implementation code using Shadcn components
 5. **Build Verification**: Request build verification after implementation
-6. **Progress Update**: Ask the AI to update the PROGRESS.md file
+6. **Documentation Update**: Request updates to relevant documentation files in the same commit as the implementation
-7. **Documentation Update**: Request updates to relevant documentation
+7. **Progress Update**: Ask the AI to update the PROGRESS.md file

 Example prompt:
 ```